DPP - EU Digital Product Passport

 What is a Digital Product Passport?

-The European Digital Product Passport (DPP) is an EU labelling regulation to help drive transformational change required on how products are designed and manufactured to:
+The European Digital Product Passport (DPP) is an EU regulation to help drive transformational change required in how product categories are designed and manufactured, as part of the wider circular economy action plan.
+It aims to:

-The EU DPP will impact global value chains as all products placed on the EU market will be affected.
+The EU DPP will impact global value chains as all products placed on the European Union market will be affected.

 There will be a staged rollout across product categories between 2023-2030, however initial focus includes textiles.